-Natural Tableware embrace the Sustainable Development Goals, foremost goal 13 addressing climate change and goal 14 aiming to conserve the oceans.
+Natural Tableware embrace the Sustainable Development Goals set by the United Nations, each goal has a specific target to be achieved over the next 15 years.
+Natural Tableware focus foremost on goal 13 addressing climate change and goal 14 aiming to conserve the oceans.

 Goal 13: Take urgent action to combat climate change and its impacts

 Planetary warming continued in 2016, setting a new record of about 1.1 degrees Centigrade above the preindustrial period, according to the World Meteorological Organization (WMO) Statement on the State of the Global Climate in 2016.
 Drought conditions predominated across much of the globe, aggravated by the El Niño phenomenon In the Statement, WMO also noted that the extent of global sea ice fell to a minimum of 4.14 million km2 in 2016, the second lowest extent on record.
 Atmospheric carbon dioxide levels also reached a record high of 400 parts per million that year.
 Mitigating climate change and its impacts will require building on the momentum achieved by the Paris Agreement on Climate Change, which entered into force on 4 November 2016.
 Stronger efforts are needed to build resilience and limit climate-related hazards and natural disasters.

 Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development

 Conserve and sustainably use the oceans, seas and marine resources for sustainable development 18.
 The increasingly adverse impacts of climate change (including ocean acidification), over fishing and marine pollution are jeopardizing recent gains in protecting portions of the world’s oceans.